agoravoting/election-orchestra-puppet/test/readme.md

 The easiest set up is one git clone of election-orchestra-puppet per authority targeting different folders on the host machine.

-For _each_ authority:

-* Follow the instructions in election-orchestra-puppet readme for vagrant install, then

-For each authority (for n = 2 upwards after the first authority)
+* Follow the instructions in election-orchestra-puppet readme for vagrant install, then for each authority (for n = 2 upwards after the first authority)

-Vagrantfile
+* Vagrantfile

-config.vm.host_name = "agoravoting-eovm+n"
+    * config.vm.host_name = "agoravoting-eovm+n"

     * comment the port redirections: